TGDivy/TGDivy/README.md

 ## 💬🌞

-> If you do not push the boundaries, you will never know where they are. ~ T.S.
-Eliot
+> Decide whether or not the goal is worth the risks involved.
+If it is, stop worrying. ~ Amelia Earhart

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )